-Although we would all like to get along well with our neighbours, sometimes we may face problems with noise, planning disputes, or anti-social behaviour.
+Sometimes we may face problems with nuisance neighbours, planning disputes, or anti-social behaviour.
 Find out more about what to do and what rights you have.

 What can I do about my noisy neighbours?